kigster/dnsmadeeasy/README.md

 ### Examples

-If you are not planning on accessing more than one DnsMadeEasy account from the same Ruby VM, it's recommended to save the credentials in the above mentioned file. **DO NOT check that file into any repository.**
+If you are planning on accessing *only one DnsMadeEasy account from the same Ruby VM*, it's recommended that you save your credentials (the API key and the secret) in the above mentioned file `~/.dnsmadeeasy/credentials.yml`.

+> **NOTE: DO NOT check that file into your repo!**
-> **NOTE: below examples assume that credentials are stored in `~/.dnsmadeeasy/credentials.yml`.
+> **NOTE: The examples that follow assume credentials have been read from that file.**

 Using the `DME` module (or `DnsMadeEasy` if you prefer) you can access all of your records through the available API method calls, for example: